jacobsowles/jacobsowles/content/blog/how-to-deploy-a-google-domains-site-to-netlify/index.md

 Now send yourself an email to your G Suite address to make sure you're receiving email properly.
 Once again, if it doesn't go through, wait for a bit and try again.

 Once those tests check out, you're done.

+_Join the conversation about this post [over at Medium](https://medium.com/@jacobsowles/how-to-deploy-a-google-domains-site-to-netlify-c62793d8c95e 'Medium - How to Deploy a Google Domains Site to Netlify')._